igargaditya/Play_Arena/README.md

 `https://www.jetbrains.com/idea/download`

-5. pen the playArena folder using Intellij Idea and to add connector do the following
+5. Open the playArena folder using Intellij Idea and to add connector do the following

 `File->Project Structor->Libraries-> '+' -> Java -> Locate the .jar file from extracted JDBC Connector folder`